MalickMuzamil/Leap-The-Limit/README.md

 📚 Learn More
 Wanna dive deeper into the stack?

   🧩 Tailwind CSS Documentation
   ⚛️ Next.js Documentation
   🎛️ Headless UI Documentation

 🧑‍💻 Author
-Made with ❤️ by MalickMuzamil
+Made with ❤️ by **MalickMuzamil**
 🔗 LinkedIn
 📫 malikmuzamil92110@example.com

-“Design is not just what it looks like and feels like.
-Design is how it works.” — Steve Jobs
+**“Design is not just what it looks like and feels like.
+Design is how it works.”** Steve Jobs